arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ## Conclusion

-You have learned to build tank level monitoring systems with the Opta™ and the Arduino IoT Cloud.
-In this application note, we have learned how to comminicate two Opta™ using Modbus RTU protocol to exchange data and build a simple tank-level monitoring system using its I/O ports.
-We also have learned how to use the Arduino IoT Cloud features to have an on-demand trigger and monitor the actual tank-level information.
+In this application note, we have learned how to communicate two Opta™ using Modbus RTU protocol to exchange data and build a simple tank-level monitoring system using its I/O ports.
+We also have learned how to use the Arduino IoT Cloud features to have an on-demand trigger and monitor the actual tank-level information through a dashboard that allows the monitoring and control in real-time of the whole system.